stefanpenner/random/cancellation/readme.md

 TL;DR a way to potentially unify all forms of cancellation.

-*NOTE: most of this ideas are stollen from others, this readme & associated code exists largely as a way for me to explore/share/document the ideas*
+*NOTE: most of this ideas are stollen from other, this readme & associated code exists largely as a way for me to explore/share/document the ideas*

 ### An example: